 How to Make Lebanese Baked Eggplant with Beef

 Prepare for your Lebanese baked eggplant by slicing your eggplant into discs and dicing your onion.

 Then on a prepared baking sheet, coat both sides of your eggplant with olive oil.

-Season with kosher salt and pepper on both sides, before broiling in the oven on high for about 5 minutes a side.
+Season with kosher salt and black pepper on both sides, before broiling in the oven on high for about 5 minutes a side.

 Season with your nutmeg and allspice.

 Once browned, add the crushed tomatoes and chicken broth.

 Season the crushed tomatoes generously with the cinnamon, stir in the toasted pine nuts, and remove from heat.

 Then in a glass baking dish, scoop a layer of the tomato and beef mixture into the bottom and spread evenly.

 Next lay your roasted eggplant slices in an even layer across the dish.